scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 Write your own `uniq` method, called `my_uniq`; it should take in an Array and return a new array.

 One special feature of Ruby classes is that they are *open*; we can add new methods to existing classes.
-Here, add your `my_uniq` method to Array:
+Take the `my_uniq` method that you just wrote and modify it slightly so that it can be called directly on an
+array:

 ```ruby
 class Array